amandabee/CUNY-data-skills/_posts/2015-02-03-goodquestions.md

 ## So where should you get help?

+You're always welcome to ask me for help, or to [ask Jue](https://github.com/jueyang/call-me-maybe).
+When you're stuck on a technical challenge ("Are we on the right track with our pitch?" is not a technical problem.
+"Why is chartbuilder only showing me half of a chart?" is a technical problem.)
+I want you to try opening [a new issue](https://github.com/amandabee/CUNY-data-skills/issues) to ask your question.
+It's good practice and I want us to be able to see the kinds of things we're all bumping up against.

 Office hours, obviously, but also:

 *   [NICAR-L][1] is indispensable for connecting with other journalists who are doing innovative data and interactive reporting.
 Get on the list now.